MarcinGladkowski/MarcinGladkowski/README.md

 # <center>Welcome on my Github profile! 👋</center>

 ### About me
 Softwate developer really insterested into programming!
 I really like learn new things like programming languages and tools.
 I have many ideas!
+I learning a lot new technologies, tools, programming languages, best practices of coding.
+I traveling for a meetings, conferences.

 ---
 ### Technology stack